Rami-Hegazy/game-hub-clone/MindMap.md

 - <GenreList>
   - import useGenere from "../hooks/useGenres";
   - const { data } = useGenere(); "in the body"
-  - map the data to a ul
+  - map the data to a <List> Component

 - Created <GameGrid>
  - const { data, error, isLoading } = useGames();